General information and mandatory information

 The data sent by you to us via contact requests remain with us until you request us to delete, revoke your consent to the storage or the purpose for the data storage lapses (e.g. after completion of your request).
 Mandatory statutory provisions – in particular statutory retention periods – remain unaffected.

-This website uses the open source web analysis service Matomo without cookies.
+This website uses the open source web analysis service Matomo with server logs.
 Prior to archiving, your IP address will first be anonymized.

 The videos and livestreams provided on this website are provided through our partner, Braintrust Marketing Services Ges.m.b.H., using the Vimeo video player, which is provided by Vimeo.com Inc., 555 West 18th Street, New York, New York 10011, USA.
 As part of the embedding process, certain information is sent to Vimeo, including IP address, technical information about your device and the web page you visited.